bio4j/bio4j.github.com/source/_posts/2011-12-19-using-bio4j-neo4j-graph-algo-component-for-finding-protein-protein-interaction-paths.markdown

 - topology
 ---

-Hi all !
+Hi all!

 Today I managed to find some time to check out the [**Graph-algo component**](http://wiki.neo4j.org/content/Graph-algo) from Neo4j and after playing with it plus Bio4j a bit, I have to say it seems pretty cool.
 For those who don't know what I'm talking about, here you have the description you can find in Neo4j wiki:

-> _This is a component that offers implementations of common graph algorithms on top of Neo4j.
-It is mostly focused around finding paths, like finding the shortest path between two nodes, but it also contains a few different centrality measures, like betweenness centrality for nodes. _
+> This is a component that offers implementations of common graph algorithms on top of Neo4j.
+It is mostly focused around finding paths, like finding the shortest path between two nodes, but it also contains a few different centrality measures, like betweenness centrality for nodes.

 The algorithm for finding the **shortest path between two nodes** caught my attention and I started to wonder how could I give it a try applying it to the data included in Bio4j.
 I realized then that **protein-protein interactions** could be a good candidate so I got down to work and created the utility method:

- `findShortestInteractionPath(ProteinNode proteinSource, ProteinNode proteinTarget, int maxDepth, int maxResultsNumber)`
+- `findShortestInteractionPath(ProteinNode proteinSource, ProteinNode proteinTarget, int maxDepth, int maxResultsNumber)`

-for getting at most 'maxResultsNumber' paths between 'proteinSource' and 'proteinTarget' with a maximum path depth of 'maxDepth'.
+for getting at most `maxResultsNumber` paths between `proteinSource` and `proteinTarget` with a maximum path depth of `maxDepth`.
 You can check the [**source code here** ](https://github.com/bio4j/Bio4jTools/blob/develop/src/com/era7/bioinfo/bio4j/tools/algo/InteractionsPathFinder.java)

 I also did a **[small test program](https://github.com/bio4j/Bio4jTools/blob/develop/src/com/era7/bioinfo/bio4j/tools/algo/FindInteractionPaths.java)** which prints out the paths found between two proteins.